Medically reviewed by Drugs.com. Last updated on Jul 19, 2020.

 Concerns related to adverse effects:

-• Hypersensitivity: Serious hypersensitivity reactions have been reported (median onset in studies ~1.2 days).
-If an acute reaction occurs, discontinue infusion immediately and institute appropriate supportive care (median resolution ~2.4 days) Inquire about previous hypersensitivity reactions to glycopeptides; carefully monitor patients with a history of glycopeptide allergy.
+• Hypersensitivity: Serious hypersensitivity reactions, including anaphylaxis, have been reported (median onset in studies ~1.2 days).
+If an acute reaction occurs, discontinue infusion immediately and institute appropriate supportive care (median resolution ~2.4 days).
+Inquire about previous hypersensitivity reactions to glycopeptides; carefully monitor patients with a history of glycopeptide allergy.

-• Infusion reactions: Infusion related reactions (pruritus, urticaria, flushing) have been reported.
+• Infusion reactions: Infusion related reactions (pruritus, urticaria, flushing) have been reported; reactions characterized by chest pain, back pain, chills, and tremor also have occurred.
 If reactions occur, consider slowing or interrupting infusion.

 • Osteomyelitis: In clinical trials, more cases of osteomyelitis were noted in patients treated with oritavancin.
 Monitor for signs and symptoms of osteomyelitis and institute appropriate alternate antibacterial therapy if warranted.

-• Superinfection: Use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.
+• Superinfection: Use may result in fungal or bacterial superinfection, including Clostridioides (formerly Clostridium) difficile (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

 Baseline serum urea nitrogen, serum creatinine, and liver function tests (AST, ALT, bilirubin).
 Monitor patients for any kind of infusion-related reactions (pruritus, urticaria, flushing), hypersensitivity reactions (especially in patients with reported glycopeptide allergy) and signs and symptoms of osteomyelitis.